lahmatiy/react-render-tracker/README.md

 <meta name="rempl:server" content="localhost:8177" />
 ```

 3. Open your application.
-Open Rempl server location in an evergreen browser on your choice, e.g. `http://localhost:8177` which is by default.
+Open Rempl server location in an evergreen browser on your choice, e.g. `http://localhost:8177` which is the default URL.
 You should see connected instances of React Render Tracker, select one to see the UI.

 > NOTE: During MVP phase cross-browser support is not guarantee.
 Feel free to open an issue if something doesn't work in non-Chromium browser you use.